shelaf logo

 Sheu Abdullateef Funsho

 I'm a certified tech expert with over a decade of experience.
-Serving as a Blogger, Copywriter on Fiverr and Upwork, Web Designer, Crypto Expert, Digital Marketer, and Publisher on Amazon Kindle.
+Serving as a Blogger, Copywriter, Web Designer, Crypto Expert, and Digital Marketer.
 I'm passionate about sharing unique insights and ideas on technology and trends.
 Need help with any of these areas?
 DM me, and let's collaborate to achieve your goals with cutting-edge expertise.

 Related Articles

-Airtel Hourly Data Plan
+New Airtel Data Plan

 3 thoughts on “MTN 5G service is now available in 190 locations around Nigeria”